team-return-to-sleep/Secure_Social_App/README.md

 ## Overview of the Product
-Sanctuary Chat offers two-factor authentication (by default) as an additional security layer.
-After entering a user's credentials to login, Sanctuary Chat sends an SMS text containing an OTP (one time password) to the phone number associated with that profile.
-This ensures that a user can be logged-in from only one device.

-Chat messages are deleted from Sanctuary Chat's database once the messages are sent to the respective recipients' devices.
-If a user loses chat history or conversations with a recipient, a backup of the conversation history can be provided by other recipients in the same chat room.

-Additionally, conversations are encrypted in transit into ciphertext before they're stored in Dynamo DB.
-Personal conversations are end to end encrypted using the Diffie-Hellman key exchange.
-Group conversations are encrypted symmetrically.

-Sanctuary Chat is transparent with storing user's data and collects miniminal user information during SignUp.
-The personally identifiable information collected from users include email and phone number, both of which are crucial for password recovery and two-factor authentication respectively.

-**Software:**
+For privacy and safety, our app supports two-factor user authentication, end-to-end encrypted messaging, restricted photo sharing with “best buds” only, a handshake messaging system, and convenient blocking features.

+For encouragement of conversations and making friends, we have public interests shown on profiles, a matching algorithm to connect users with similar interests, and a convenient in-chat button with activities to break the ice.
+Users will also be able to select profile pictures and update their statuses with their latest interests to attract the attention of those with similar tastes.

+We have also implemented a virtual pet plant in the app, raised through points you earn by messaging others.
+This encourages increased usage of our app and thus increases the likelihood of striking a meaningful conversation with a new friend.

+**Software tools used in this app:**
+React Native - UI
-- React Native - UI/UX
+React Native - Building and test app
-- Expo - CLI for building, testing
+AWS Amplify - Configure and manage AWS services
-- AWS AppSync - Communication
+AWS AppSync - Communication/GraphQL
-- AWS DynamoDB - Message queue
+AWS DynamoDB - Store all user data
-- AWS Cognito - Two-Factor Authentication
+AWS Cognito - Two-Factor Authentication
-- TweetNaCL.js - Encryption library
+VirgilCrypto E3Kit - End-to-end Encryption
+Android Studio - IDE

 ![](assets/images/overview.png)